northbright/Notes/hardware/huawei/manage-huawei-airengine9700-via-web.md

 * AP Group Name: XX(e.g. `group1`)
 * Copy parameters from other groups: `default`

-#### Create Regulatory Domain Profile for Radio Management(Optional)
-Default frequency bandwidth of 5G DCA Channel Set is 20 MHz, We can set it to 40 MHz to increase the connection speed.
-To do this, create a Regulatory Domain Profile and apply it to `group1`.

-* Go to AP Config > AP Group > Click the group(e.g. `group1`)
-* Click Radio Managment > Regulatory Domain Profile
-* Regulatory Domain Profile > Click "Create" Button
-* Profile Name: e.g. `radio1`
-* Copy parameters from other profiles: e.g. `default`
-* Click OK and `group1` Use `radio1` as Regulatory Domain Profile
-* Go to "5 GHz DCA Channel Set"
-  * Frequency bandwidth > Select 40 MHz
-  * Channel Set: Check All Channels
-* Apply

 #### AP Going Online
 Go to Config Wizard > AP Going Online.